Frequently Asked Questions (FAQ):

-At FrameStore, we can frame most things, including but not limited to: photographs, fine art, certificates, canvas art, needlecraft and cross stitch, fabric artwork, sport jerseys, memorabilia and collectibles, multi-dimensional objects, posters, and more.
+At FrameStore, we can frame most things, including but not limited to: photographs, fine art, certificates, canvas art, needlecraft and cross-stitch, fabric artwork, sports jerseys, memorabilia and collectibles, multi-dimensional objects, posters, and more.

 It varies, depending on the size of the piece to be framed and the materials you choose.
 Larger works of art and more ornate frames and mats will be more expensive, while smaller things, posters, and simple frames will be less expensive.

 Due to various custom framing options, it is best to pinpoint a price by bringing the artwork in the shop and picking out a frame, and we'll happily give you a free estimate when you bring it in.

 Once you place your order, it should take us 7 days to two weeks to build it.
 This is considerably faster than the industry average of three weeks.
 If we have the materials in stock, we could possibly complete your frame even sooner.